ryanyguan/literature-review-master/CONTRIBUTING.md

 Use British English in documentation.
 Keep operational instructions direct.
 Avoid vague phrases such as "comprehensive review" unless the workflow actually supports comprehensive coverage.

-## Third-party material

-If a contribution adapts an external open-source skill, prompt, template or dataset, preserve the required notices and licences.
-Update `THIRD_PARTY_NOTICE.md` when needed.